yu-jeremy/IoT-Smart-Tarp/documentation/developer/README.md

 2. Wiring conductive thread on both sides, taping at certain checkpoints as you deem fit in an attempt to cover most of the tarp.
 Make sure both loops of conductive thread "exit" the tarp on the same side (either left or right).
 See image below.

+3. Lastly, attach wires that extend the conductive thread such that we can "plug" the tarp into the breadboard we are using.
+Use pieces of tape as fasteners for these wires and then tape then to the Velostat sheet for safekeeping.

 ![Thread + Velostat](../tarpAndThread.jpg)

 3. With the two ends of conductive thread that should protrude from the sheet itself,